redhat-developer-adoption-emea/cloud-native-developer-series-guides/deploy-webui.md

         --name=web
 ~~~

 The `--context-dir` option specifies the sub-directly of the Git repository which contains the source code for the application to be built and deployed.
-The `--labels` allows assigning arbitrary key-value labels to the application objects in order to make it easier to find them later on when you have many applications in the same project.

 A build gets created and starts building the Node.js Web UI container image.
 You can see the build logs using OpenShift Web Console or OpenShift CLI: